elodina/hdfs-mesos/README.md

 |`executor-jvm-opts` (node add\|update)      |`executorJvmOpts`                            |

 REST API call could return error in some cases.
 Errors are marked with status code other than 200.
-Error response is JSON.
+Error response is returned in JSON format.

 Example:
 ```
 # curl -v http://192.168.3.1:7000/api/node/start?node=unknown
 ...